enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 You are working mad loops.
 You want a looper?
 A looper is a delay that doesn't decay.
 Circular buffer &mdash; boom, looper.

+There is a lot more I've wanted to cover and discuss on the differences and similarities in Digital Signal Processing (DSP) of Audio and distributed systems telemetry systems, but we're going to save that for another day.

 *Note: This discussion is in no way intended to be **ableist**.
 Music and video are a big part of my life and I nerd out and find a way to relate those passions to my more technical day-to-day work.
-Closed captions, speach to text, image recognition systems, etc can also utilize the same underlying concepts.*
+Closed captions, speech to text, image recognition systems, etc can also utilize the same underlying concepts.*

 ## The Gorilla in the Room